-It’s so easy for us to forget that though a person may be gay, that’s all they are.
+It’s so easy for us to forget that though a person may be gay, that’s not all they are.
 They have whole other humongously complex lives that have virtually nothing to do with their sexual orientation.
-Just like we do.
+Just like straight people do.
 Just like everyone does.

 I have a lot of conservative Christian readers, which I hold as an honor.
 And what I’m saying here has nothing to do with the question of whether or not God automatically condemns to hell the unrepentant homosexual.
 That’s a theological question I’ll for now let other people argue about.

 All I’m saying here is that the reason I wrote about Anita in the manner I did was to say, “Here.
 Let’s look at this woman.
 She isn’t just a ‘lesbian.’
 She’s someone who cares.
 She’s funny.
 She’s smart.
 She long ago decided to make the point of her life honoring Jesus Christ.
 In the war she’s been fighting all her life against food and her body weight she’s recently proven victorious.
 She’s humble.
 She works hard.
 She’s generous.
 She’s in a loving, committed relationship.
 She’s articulate.
 She’s careful.
 She’s the infinite number of other things she is.
 She’s a whole person.”

 I get that a lot of Christians believe that Anita Cadonau-Huseby is going to hell.
 I understand that if God wants that, that’s what’ll happen.
 That’s really none of my business.
 None of what happens to anybody beyond the grave is my business.